bytting/gamma-viewer-3d/README.md

 # gamma-analyzer-3d
-3D view of a gamma-analyzer session
+A 3D view of gamma-analyzer sessions